 (I wrote this blogpost together with Nicolette Mathijssen, was published on 17 March 2011 for an upcoming online discussion "Capacity: on the brink of maturity?" in The Broker)

 Ownership is an important issue in Capacity Development (CD) processes.
 People and organisations don’t develop simply because an outsider believes it needs to happen.
 This argument is…

 I have wanted to start a blog for a while now.
 In many ways I am a collector, and I would like to make my collections available to others.
-The risk with collectors is that they tend to find more and more interesting things around which collections could grow, and then run out of space.
+The risk with collections is that they tend to find more and more interesting things around which collections could grow, and then run out of space.
 I therefore see my blog as a way to keep focus and give room to a big passion of mine: working with people’s change towards situations that are more ideal and just.
-This collection will, at least for starters,…Continue
+This collection will, at least for…Continue